RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 * Follow any one of the two steps to run **PicoSerialClient** on Pico-W:
     1. Connect your Pico-W to the Raspberry Pi or laptop and manually run [`PicoSerialClient.py`](./src/PicoSerialClient.py) in thonny (follow the steps in [get-started-pico-w](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1)), make sure to initialize the `WIFI_SSID`, `WIFI_PASSWORD`, `IP_ADDRESS` with the exact credentials on lines 7, 8, 11 before running the code.
     2. Use [PicoScriptDeployer](https://github.com/RajkumarGara/PicoScriptDeployer) to update the Wi-Fi credentials in [`PicoSerialClient.py`](./src/PicoSerialClient.py) and deploy the code subsequently.
-* If you're using multiple Pico-W devices, make sure to assign a unique PICO_ID to each one manually on line 13 of the [`PicoSerialClient.py`](./src/PicoSerialClient.py) file before running the code.
+* If you're using multiple Pico-W devices, make sure to assign a unique `PICO_ID` to each one manually on line 15 of the [`PicoSerialClient.py`](./src/PicoSerialClient.py) before running the code.

 ## Pico on-board LED status
 * The LED blinks repeatedly during the WiFi connection process.
 Once successfully connected, the LED switches off.